IliaWithHat/inventorying-app/README.md

 # Inventorying App

-Spring-based web application for inventory.
+Spring-based web application for inventory, where you can add items, view, filter, and then carry out two types of
+inventory: “sighted” and “blind” and then export the result to PDF.
+Also you can create accounts for your employees, with limited functionality.

 ## Requirements